mkht/PSOpenAI/Docs/Request-Response.md

 ```

 ### -Instructions
-Inserts a system (or developer) message as the first item in the model's context.
+A system (or developer) message inserted into the model's context.

 ```yaml
 Type: String